 The first Pedestrian Advisory Committee (PAC) was instrumental in the development of the City of Boulder’s new Pedestrian Plan.
-Now, the city has created the Pedestrian Advisory Committee 2.0, a committee of community members to help put the plan into action!
+The city created the Pedestrian Advisory Committee 2.0, a committee of community members, to help put the plan into action.

-The PAC 2.0 will support the priority actions identified in the Pedestrian Plan.
-Specific duties include:
+PAC 2.0 supported the priority actions identified in the Pedestrian Plan.
+Specific duties included:

 - Advance the goals of the Pedestrian Plan by helping prioritize next steps for program implementation.

 - Provide feedback on project materials that will be presented to the Transportation Advisory Board and City Council.

 - Share information with other community members.

 The PAC 2.0 held its first meeting on January 23, 2020.

 Pedestrian Advisory Committee (PAC)